 Funding is received for the Federal Fiscal Year, October 1-September 30, and is distributed by the State Fiscal Year, July 1-June 30.
+This requirement that has not been passed to subrecipients; therefore additional testing is not required.

 I. PROCUREMENT AND SUSPENSION AND DEBARMENT